yuzomatoba/soccer-teams/README.md

 npm run dev
 ```

-PS: The container is configured to start in the development mode.
+PS: The container was configured to start in the development mode.

 ## :man_technologist: Built by Yuzo Matoba
 [Yuzo Matoba](https://www.linkedin.com/in/fabio-yuzo/)